gholami-mohammad/devict/README.md

 # Phrase-Book App
-Devict is an application to add personal words and phrases while you are learining a new language.
+PhraseBook is an application to add personal words and phrases while you are learning a new language.

 Application stack:
 - Laravel: back-end